vladmandic/pigallery/docs/CLIENT-CONFIG.md

 # Configuration Details

 Active client configuration can be edited in the client app via 'User' -> 'Settings'
-Active model configuration can be seen in the client app via 'User' -> 'Params'

 To modify client configuration advanced parameters, edit `client/shared/config.js`